 From its inception, The Law Center has been significantly connected to the Academy of Adoption and Assisted Reproduction Attorneys (“AAAA”), an organization of highly vetted attorneys dedicated to the competent and ethical practice of adoption and assisted reproduction law.
 Four attorneys of The Law Center have been Fellows of the Academy, one has been President and Director of the assisted reproduction division of the Academy, two have been Vice Presidents, and three have served on the Board of Trustees.

 The Law Center has grown and continues to grow.
-The owners of The Law Center (also called partners or shareholders), are Lynn Bodi, Nancy Winter, Emily Dudak Leiter, and Sara Vanden Brook.
-We also added associates Kristi Baker and Anne Daugherty-Leiter (no relation to Emily, just an interesting coincidence).
-There were other changes.
+The owners of The Law Center (also called partners or shareholders), are now Lynn Bodi, Nancy Winter, Emily Dudak Leiter, and Sara Vanden Brook.
 Jay Winter passed away at the age of 84, and Judy and Carol moved on to retirement.
+There were other changes along the way: we have added associate attorneys and paralegals and are blessed with a core group of long-term employees dedicated to our clients and the firm.

 One thing that has not changed: our sleep at night test.
 This test originated early on to help us evaluate the cases that come to us.
 We will not accept a case where winning would not be in the best interests of the child involved; in other words, where we would not be able to sleep at night.
 We ask ourselves: if we win, will it be good for the child?